-- With the boat in the water, check all sources of possible leaks stem to stern. - Thoroughly check the fuel system including lines, fittings, connections, valves, and filters for leaks. - Connect to shore power (if installed).
-Check all electrical equipment, lights, water heater, air conditioning system, battery charger operation, etc. - Check operation of toilet (reference manufacturer's manual). - Test run engines and generator (if installed) as directed in manufacturer's manual.
+- With the boat in the water, check all sources of possible leaks stem to stern. - Thoroughly check the fuel system including hoses, fittings, connections, valves, and filters for leaks. - Connect to shore power (if installed).
+Check all electrical equipment, water heater, air conditioning system, battery charger operation, etc. - Check operation of toilet (reference manufacturer's manual). - Test run engines and generator (if installed) as directed in manufacturer's manual.

-Chapter 8: Freedom 255
+CHAPTER 8: FREEDOM 255